Rest energy effects for non-relativistic Fermi fields in external potentials: GLL equation for a free non-relativistic Fermi field

 we can rewrite the GLL equation as a system of two equations:

-where
+where ${\bf p} = - {\rm i} {\hbar} {\bf {\nabla}} = - {\rm i} {\hbar} ({\partial}_1,{\partial}_2,{\partial}_3)$.

 Only one of the components is dynamically independent.
 Its time evolution determines the time evolution of another component as well.
-Eliminating, for instance, ${\eta}_{2,+}({\bf r},t)$ in favor of ${\eta}_{1,+}({\bf r},t)$, this brings us back to the Schr\"{o}dinger equation (\ref{schr1}):
+Eliminating, for instance, ${\eta}_{-}({\bf r},t)$ in favor of ${\eta}_{+}({\bf r},t)$, this brings us back to the Schr\"{o}dinger equation without the rest energy term:

-with $p_{-}p_{+} = \frac{1}{2} ({\hbar}^2 {\Delta} - k^2)$.
-The GLL equation for a free non-relativistic Fermi field can be therefore reduced to the Schr\"{o}dinger equation for its independent component.
-In this sense, the GLL equation and the Schr\"{o}dinger equation are equivalent to each other, and we can use any of these two equations as a starting point in the study of free non-relativistic Fermi fields.
+The GLL equation for a free non-relativistic Fermi field can be therefore reduced to the $2$ x $2$ matrix Schr\"{o}dinger equation for its independent component.
+In this sense, the GLL equation and the Schr\"{o}dinger equation are equivalent to each other.
+However, starting with the GLL equation allows us to study both the spin and rest energy effects.